Get exclusive member benefits & effect social change. Join Today

-If you have recently stopped drinking heavily, it can take more than a month for your GGT to fall to normal levels.
+If you have recently stopped drinking heavily, it can take up to a month for your GGT to fall to normal levels.
 Smoking can also increase your GGT level.

 Liver damage is serious and can often lead to other health problems.
 Depending on the extent of the damage, it can also be irreversible.
 The GGT test, used in conjunction with other testing methods, can help your doctor see if you have liver damage.

-Be sure to consult your doctor if you have any symptoms related to liver damage so they can test you and get you started on a treatment regimen.
+Be sure to consult your doctor if you have any symptoms related to liver damage so they can test you, uncover the cause, and get you started on a treatment regimen.

 Enter your symptoms in our Symptom Checker to find out possible causes of your symptoms.
 Go.

 Enter any list of prescription drugs and see how they interact with each other and with other substances.
 Go.

 Enter its color and shape information, and this tool helps you identify it.
 Go.

 Find information on drug interactions, side effects, and more.
 Go.